Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Theoretical Analysis for Adversarial Augmentation Framework

-Now we derive the IL generalization bound between the empirical risks in the training dataset and the expected risk in the testing dataset.
-We can find the classical proof of the generalization bound with Rademacher complexity in \cite{MohriRostamizadehTalwalkar18} and the in-distribution generalization bound for data augmentaion in \cite{Chen20Grouptheoretic}.
-We now derive the OOD version of the generalization bound under data augmentation in the IL setting (\ref{equ_il_bound2}). \begin{theorem} Suppose that the loss function $\ell(\cdot, \cdot)$ is bounded by 1 and is $\frac{1}{2}$-Lipschitz continuous.
-With probability as least $1-\delta$ and for any $\pi\in\Pi$, we have the generalization bounds in the out-of-distribution imitation learning setting as follows. \begin{itemize} \item The generalization bound for empirical risk minimization
+Next, we derive the IL generalization bound between the empirical risks in the training dataset and the expected risk in the testing dataset.
+The classical proof of the generalization bound with Rademacher complexity can be found in \cite{MohriRostamizadehTalwalkar18}, and the in-distribution generalization bound for data augmentation is discussed in \cite{Chen20Grouptheoretic}.
+We now derive the out-of-distribution (OOD) version of the generalization bound under data augmentation in the IL setting (\ref{equ_il_bound2}). { We find that the cross-entropy loss for branching has an upper bound in our experiments, and thus the loss is Lipschitz given the fixed value range. \begin{theorem} Suppose that the function $\ell(\pi_1(\cdot), \pi_2(\cdot))$ is bounded by 1 and is $\frac{1}{2}$-Lipschitz continuous for any policy $\pi_1$ and $\pi_2$.
+With probability at least $1-\delta$ and for any $\pi\in\Pi$, we have the generalization bounds in the out-of-distribution imitation learning setting as follows.
+The generalization bound for empirical risk minimization

-\item The generalization bound for data augmentation \end{itemize} The notation $D_{\pi,\tilde{p}}(\mathbf{s})$ denotes the distribution over branching samples that are collected from instances drawn from distribution $\tilde{p}$ using policy $\pi$. $ \mathcal{W}_{\|\cdot\|}$ is the Wasserstein distance between two distributions with respect to the norm $\|\cdot\|$ over the branching sample space.
-Furthermore, we suppose that instance augmentation close the distribution between training and testing data, i.e., for some $\alpha<1$, For $\alpha\le1/3$, the generalization bound in Equation \ref{equ_il_bound2} is lower than that in Equation \ref{equ_il_bound1}, that is